godoc-lint/godoc-lint/README.md

 ### `single-pkg-doc`

 Technically, every Go file in a package can have a godoc above the `package` statement.
 This rule enforces only one godoc, if any, for any package.
+Test files are skipped by default.
+To enable the rule for them, the `single-pkg-doc/include-tests` option should be set to `true`.

 ### `require-pkg-doc`